achhabra2/riftshare/README.md

 ## Features

 * Easy secure file sharing between computers both in the local network and through the internet
-* Supports sending files or directories through magic wormhole
+* Supports sending files or directories through magic wormhole protocol
 * Automatic zipping of multiple files that are selected
 * Full animations, progress bar, and cancellation support for sending and receiving
 * Native OS File Selection
 * Open files in one click once received
+* Self updating binary - don't worry about having the latest release!

 ## Attributions